quipucords/qpc-tools/README.md

 ```
 There is no need to restart the VM.

-**Warning:** If you are switching from doing an offline test to online, then you should run `make clean` on the quipucords-installer repository folder before starting the online installation.
+**Warning:** If you are switching from doing an offline test to online, then you should run `make clean` on the qpc-tools repository folder before starting the online installation.

 ## Testing released installation scripts
 This method is used when you are testing installation scripts that have been released.
 They will be available on GitHub.